wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/writing-dapps.md

 # How to Create and Launch dApp: Complete Tutorial

-In this tutorial, you'll learn how to create and launch a dApp based on Waves blockchain.
+This tutorial provides steps to develop and launch sample dApp based on Waves blockchain.
+You can then repeat the steps to create more advanced dApps.

-We use [Waves IDE](https://ide.wavesplatform.com/) to develop and test the dApp and JavaScript to deploy the web app that calls the dApp functions.
+The sample dApp you'll create is the Waves Magic 8 Ball application that generates pseudorandom answers.
+You will use [Waves IDE](https://ide.wavesplatform.com/) to develop and test dApp and then use JavaScript to deploy the web app that calls the dApp functions.

-Let's follow five simple steps of dApp development to create a simple Waves Magic 8 Ball application to generate pseudorandom answers.
-You  can then repeat those steps to create more advanced applications.

 [Learn more about dApp features](/en/building-apps/smart-contracts/what-is-dapp)